Home » About Us

 About Us

-Under the guidance and mentorship of the supervising lawyers, Clinic Fellows provide one-to-one legal information services to inventors, entrepreneurs, and start-up companies to assist with the innovation and commercialization processes.
+Under the guidance and mentorship of the supervising lawyers, Clinic Fellows provide one-to-one IP information and assistance to inventors, entrepreneurs, start-ups and small-and-medium sized enterprises to assist with their innovation and commercialization processes.
 Through this hands-on practical experience, Clinic Fellows learn about common early-stage IP and business issues facing actors in the innovation ecosystem.

 Our Clients

-The IP Innovation Clinic serves a diverse range of innovators across various industries and welcomes clients from across Southern Ontario from within and outside the York University community.
+The IP Innovation Clinic serves a diverse range of innovators across various industries and welcomes clients from across Canada but primarily in Southern Ontario (from within and outside the York University community).

 Our clients are individuals or start-up companies who do not have the resources to hire a lawyer, patent agent, or other advisors.
 Obtaining just one patent in Canada can cost $20,000 or more from filing to final registration.
 These costs can become prohibitive for innovators, especially when you add the costs of additional patent applications, patent maintenance, incorporation, non-disclosure agreements, employment agreements, licensing agreements, and other legal structures.
 We assist clients with reducing some of these costs, helping them take their innovations into the marketplace.